Human rights in the Democratic Republic of the Congo: Persons with disabilities

-The law prohibits discrimination against persons with disabilities; however, persons with disabilities experienced discrimination in employment, education, and the provision of other government services.

-The law does not mandate accessibility to buildings or government services for persons with disabilities.
-Some schools for persons with disabilities used private funds and limited public support to provide education and vocational training, including for blind students.
+The law prohibits discrimination against persons with disabilities; and the law does not mandate accessibility to buildings or government services for persons with disabilities and people with disabilities often find it difficult to obtain employment, education, and other government services.

 National/racial/ethnic minorities

-Societal discrimination on the basis of ethnicity was practiced by members of virtually all of the country's approximately 400 ethnic groups and was evident in hiring patterns in some cities.
-There were no reports of government efforts intended to address this discrimination.
+In 2020, estimates of the country's indigenous population, including Twa, Baka, Mbuti, Aka, and other groups, varied greatly, from 250,000 to two million.
+There was widespread societal discrimination against these groups, with little official protection.

-The constitution allows citizens to hold only Congolese nationality.
+In 2006, the constitution allowed citizens to hold only Congolese nationality.
 The president of the Tutsi community in Goma, North Kivu Province, Dunia Bakarani, claimed this provision was biased and discriminated against the Tutsi ethnic group, some of whom held Rwandan citizenship.
 However, many citizens, including senior government officials, were widely believed to hold dual nationality.

-The FARDC and other security forces sometimes harassed, arbitrarily arrested, and threatened Tutsis—including the Banyamulenge, a Tutsi subgroup—in North and South Kivu provinces.
+In 2006, FARDC and other security forces sometimes harassed, arbitrarily arrested, and threatened Tutsis - including the Banyamulenge, a Tutsi subgroup - in North and South Kivu provinces.

 Indigenous people

-The country had a population of fewer than 10,000 Pygmies (Batwa), who were believed to have been the country's original inhabitants; during the year societal discrimination against them continued.
+In 2006, the country had a population of fewer than 10,000 Pygmies (Batwa), who were believed to have been the country's original inhabitants; during the year societal discrimination against them continued.
 Although they were citizens, most Pygmies took no part in the political process as they continued to live in remote areas.
-During the year fighting between armed groups and government security forces in North Kivu Province caused significant population displacement of Pygmies.
+During 2006 fighting between armed groups and government security forces in North Kivu Province caused significant population displacement of Pygmies.

 Judicial authorities did not file charges in the 2005 case of a Katanga provincial leader attempting via local media to incite discrimination against the Luba ethnic group from Western and Eastern Kasai.

 Incitement to acts of discrimination

-During the election campaign, broadcast stations owned by Vice President Bemba or his supporters promoted ethnic hatred and suggested that President Kabila was not sufficiently "Congolese" (see sections 2.a. and 3).
+During the 2006 election campaign, broadcast stations owned by Vice President Bemba or his supporters promoted ethnic hatred and suggested that President Kabila was not sufficiently "Congolese" (see sections 2.a. and 3).